 The factory used to be a stable workplace on the island and provide many jobs and really connected well with Henningsvær’s rich fishing history.

-The coolest thing about the Kaviar Factory is that it gives aspiring artists with a varying perspective a place to showcase their works.
+The coolest thing about the Kaviar Factory is that it gives aspiring artists with varying perspectives a place to showcase their works.

 These creatives have been from places all over the world and their works have been brought here, to small Henningsvær, Norway… and that is pretty special.